 John M. Chowning Laboratory for Music Technology

-Composer, inventor, and Wittenberg alumnus John M. Chowning (BM '59) provided generous financial assistance for the Music Department's computer lab, which supports composition students in their studio work and music production and is used for teaching courses in music technology.
-Six workstations are equipped with Macintosh computers, MIDI keyboards, and software for notation, sequencing, ear training, and music theory.
-The lab has a wide array of hardware synthesizers (Kurzweil, Yamaha, and Roland), as well as a MIDI wind controller, a theremin, and tools for composing for video.
-Students can use programs such as Finale and Sibelius for music notation, Digital Performer for sequencing and arranging, plus such open-source software as Csound, so composers can study software synthesis for music composition and sound design and may produce their works on CD or DVD.
-Recent additions include an audio interface for recording, orchestral-instrument sound libraries for arranging and music production, and an 11 x 17 laser printer.
+Composer, inventor, and Wittenberg alumnus John M. Chowning (BM ’59) provided generous financial assistance for the Music Department’s computer lab, which supports students in their studio work and is used for teaching courses in music technology.
+Six workstations are equipped with Macintosh computers, MIDI keyboards, and software for music production and notation.
+The lab has a wide array of hardware synthesizers (Kurzweil, Yamaha, and Roland), a theremin, and tools for composing for video.
+Students can use programs such as Finale and Sibelius for music notation, and Ableton Live and GarageBand for pop music production and mixing.

 Evelyn and Harold Figley Electronic Keyboard Lab